rfhb/ctrdata/README.md

   - Adjust search parameters and execute search in browser

-  - When found trial are listed in browser, copy address from browser address bar to clipboard
+  - When trials of interest are listed in browser, copy the address from the browser’s address bar to the clipboard

   - Get address from clipboard: